 Improve the accessibility of your course files

-Blackboard Ally works seamlessly with your LMS to gauge the accessibility of your course files.
+Anthology Ally works seamlessly with Canvas to gauge the accessibility of your course files.
 Although Ally does not guarantee that your documents are 100% accessible or usable by a screen reader, Ally does provide guidance and tips for improvements that will drastically increase the accessibility of your course content.

 - Receive feedback on the accessibility of your course files